rhine3/audiomoth-guide/guide.md

-### Reset firmware
+### Flash firmware

-TODO
+Several different firmware versions for the AudioMoth have been created and released.
+Some releases are just updates, but some have special functionality; for instance, allowing the AudioMoth to trigger recording only when a sound of interest is heard.

+If you want to flash new firmware to your device, follow the guide [here](https://www.openacousticdevices.info/flashing).

 ## Deployment

-*"Deployment" is the process of putting recorders out into the field.
-Below are ideas and important notes to remember about deployments, including how to inform the public, record data, safely affix AudioMoths to trees, and more.*
+"Deployment" is the process of putting recorders out into the field.
+Below are ideas and important notes to remember about deployments, including how to inform the public, record data, safely affix AudioMoths to trees, and more.

 ### Informing the public